 Auvi‑Q 0.15 mg delivers a 0.15‑mg epinephrine injection and is intended for patients who weigh 33‑66 pounds.2

 As many as 10% to 20% of people experiencing anaphylaxis may require more than 1 dose of epinephrine to treat symptoms.
 In the case of a severe or protracted reaction, guidelines recommend the administration of a dose of epinephrine every 5‑15 minutes until symptoms abate.
+More than 1 dose of epinephrine may also be needed in cases of biphasic anaphylaxis in which symptoms recur within 1‑72 hours (usually within 8‑10 hours) after the initial symptoms have resolved, despite no further exposure to the trigger.
 More than 2 doses of epinephrine should be administered only under direct medical supervision.
 3,4

 Therefore, it is important that at‑risk patients carry 2 EAIs with them at all times.
 3,4 Each Auvi‑Q pack contains 2 EAIs as well as a training device.

 Auvi‑Q provides a dose of epinephrine through an auto‑injector.
 Unlike other epinephrine auto‑injector devices on the market, Auvi‑Q is the first and only compact epinephrine auto‑injector with audio and visual cues.
-During a life‑threatening allergic reaction, these cues guide patients and caregivers through the injection process step by step.
+These cues guide patients and caregivers through the injection process step by step.
 View an Auvi‑Q demonstration video

 If the user does not pull off the red safety guard, the device will repeat the instruction until the red safety guard has been removed.
 After 3 times, the voice prompt will remind the user to replace the case by saying, "If not ready to use, replace the outer case," and the LED light will blink green/red.